awsdocs/aws-cdk-guide/v2/multiple_languages.md

 In Java, the props argument is represented by a class named `XxxxProps` \(for example, `BucketProps` for the `Bucket` construct's props\)\.
 You build the props argument using a builder pattern\.

-Each `XxxxProps` class has a builder, and there is also a convenient builder for each construct that builds the props and the construct in one step, as shown here\.
+Each `XxxxProps` class has a builder\.
+There is also a convenient builder for each construct that builds the props and the construct in one step, as shown in the following example\.

 Props are named the same as in TypeScript, using `camelCase`\.